Hidendra/Plugin-Metrics/Bukkit/README.md

 ## Creating a plugin on the website

-When your plugin first connects it will create it automatically.
-If you want the author tag set, or your plugin hidden from the main page, please contact me.
+When your plugin first connects it will create it automatically on the website.
+If you want the author tag set or your plugin hidden from the main page, please contact me.

 ## Usage